I may earn a commission or products from the companies mentioned in this post. All opinions are my own.

 RV’s have come a long way.

 We built a fire pit outside and got some anti-gravity chairs.
 Talk about comfortable.
-We have a nice little portable pool, a trampoline, and a treehouse for the kids to play in.
+We have a nice little portable pool, a trampoline, and a tree house for the kids to play in.
 We never feel crowded.
-There are four of us in our RV, and that is about all that would fit in there full time for me to be comfortable.
+There are four of us in our RV, and that is about all that would fit in it full-time for me to be comfortable.
 When we go places for a vacation, we have enough room for 5 people no problem.

 RV full-time living is more simple.